 The Equine Council is composed of key supporters for whom the protection of horses and burros is a major concern.
 These individuals also make a substantial annual commitment of $15,000 or more to The HSUS’s equine protection programs—including ending soring and the slaughter of horses for meat.
-The goal of the council is to provide our top advocates for equine protection with an opportunity for deeper engagement and more meaningful involvement in The HSUS and to develop a corps of ambassadors.
+The goal of the council is to give the most committed equine advocates an opportunity for deeper engagement and more meaningful involvement in The HSUS as ambassadors for horse protection.

 To learn more about membership in the Equine Council, contact Toni Condon at firstname.lastname@example.org.